home I index I latest I glossary I introductions I e-mail I about this site

 St Mary, Elsing

-Although the roofline is rather stark, there is much to admire about the outside, especially those gorgeous windows.
-St Mary is a wide church, but there are no aisles - it is a single span nave roof of just over twelve metres, the biggest in East Anglia and one of the biggest in England.
-Because of this, you step into a huge space which swallows sound, a sense of awe enhanced by the clearing of the Victorian pews from the west end of the nave.
+It's a wide church, but there are no aisles, and the nave lies under a single span roof of just over 12 metres, the biggest in East Anglia and one of the biggest in England.
+It may well have caused the masons a few problems, because the current roof dates from the end of the 18th Century, its kingposts resting on arched ties.
+Beneath it, you step into a huge space which swallows sound, a sense of awe enhanced by the clearing of the 19th Century pews from the west end of the nave.
 This serves as a perfect foil to one of the few Perpendicular features, Elsing's magnificent font cover, a riot of pinnacles and niches that climbs into the roof.
 It is mid-15th century, and sits on a font a century older, commissioned and placed in the rebuilt church of the 1340s, and as such also not at all typical of the fonts of Norfolk and Suffolk.

 St Jude (14th Century) St James the Less (14th Century) St Simon?
 (14th Century) Holy Trinity (fragment, 15th Century) censing angel (15th Century) Coronation of the Queen of Heaven (14th Century)

-There's a royal arms, a memorial or two, a splendid 18th Century ledger stone to a former rector depicting a skull with the simple inscription sic tu ('thus you'), though they are a bit lost in this vast space.
+There's a royal arms of George III, a memorial or two, a splendid 18th Century ledger stone to a former rector with a skull and the simple inscription sic tu ('thus you'), though they are a bit lost in this vast space.
 But that doesn't matter.
 Architecturally and historically, St Mary is in the first rank.
 Not only is this a church of uncommon interest, it is beautifully kept and very atmospheric.
 It deserves the visitors it gets, but there would be many more if it was not in such a remote village in the centre of Norfolk, I think.

 The Churches of East Anglia websites are non-profit-making.
 But if you enjoy using them and find them useful, a small contribution towards the cost of web space, train fares and the like would be most gratefully received.
 You can donate via Paypal.